-As an IBCLC, I am fortunate in that I can lift up the lactating parent during an extremely vulnerable time and help them feel more confident and less anxious about how they have chosen to feed their infant.
-New parents need to feel confident, informed and supported in their feeding decisions.
+As an IBCLC, I am fortunate to lift up the lactating parent during an extremely vulnerable time and help them feel more confident and less anxious about how they have chosen to feed their infant.
+New parents need to feel confident, informed, and supported in their feeding decisions.

 hospital, NICU, outpatient, support group, telehealth, homebirth and free-standing birth center

-My husband, 4 grown daughters, 5 former foreign exchange students, 3 grandsons (includes a set of twins) and 2 cats
+My husband, four grown daughters, five former foreign exchange students, three grandsons (including a set of twins), and 2 cats form my family.

 I am usually crocheting or gardening, but if I could spend every single day sitting beside a body of water with a fishing pole in my hands, that's where I would be!